 - Sacrificial Planet

-The plot-driving threat destroyed another planet first.
+The plot-driving threat destroys a less important planet first.

 - Shattered World